Fender Hot Rod DeVille: Specifications

 Both the 212 and 410 feature three channels: normal, drive, and more drive.
 These channels are selectable via the "Channel Select" and "More Drive" buttons on either the control panel or footswitch (included), and they share EQ.
 Other features include a Bass, Middle, and Treble EQ, Master Volume, Presence, Normal/Bright switch, standby switch, preamp out and return for an effects loop configuration, and a Fender long-spring reverb (solid state for both the driver and the recovery circuits).
 An external speaker jack is located next to the output tubes in the back and allows the signal to be heard out of both the amplifier itself and the speakers to which it is connected (which must have a 4- or 8-Ohm impedance).

 The DeVille features a 60-watt valve amplifier with three 12AX7 preamp valves and two 6L6 output valves.
 Its circuitry includes full PCB with valves and pots mounted directly to the circuit board.
-The speakers included are of the Fender Special Design Eminence series, the 212 containing a pair of 12” Celestion A-Type speakers and the 410 featuring four 10” speakers.
+The 410 utilized 10" Fender Special Design speakers made by Eminence and was offered for versions II and III.
+The 212 has been available through versions II, III and IV.
+The 212 has offered the following speakers: 12" Fender Special Design by Eminence for version II, 12" Celestion G12-P80 for version III, and 12" Celestion A-Type for version IV.
 Both consume 180 watts of power.
-The 410 amp weighs about 50 lbs.
+The 410 amp weighs about 50 lbs. and the 212 weighs about 55 lbs.